farskipper/hairball/README.md

 ### (vdom->string vdom)

-Simply take in a virtual DOM and dump out an HTML string
+Simply take in a Virtual DOM and return an HTML string.

 ### (vdoms->JSops vdom1 vdom2); aka the diffing function

-Given two vdom's (typically the old one and the new one) a list of operations that should be applied to the DOM.
+Given two vdom's (typically the old one and the new one) return a list of operations that should be applied to the DOM.

 ```clojure
 (defrecord JSop [op path args])